Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 No, she shared her story, sparing no detail no matter how raw it was, because sharing it would help others.
 Hollywood be damned.

-(Keep in mind that all of this went down before oversharing on social media became the norm.)
+Know that all of this went down before oversharing on social media became the norm.

 Postcards from the Edge was first.
 In case you missed that one, Postcards is a semi-autobiographical novel from 1987 that covers drug addiction, rehab, and the drama between a mother and daughter.
 The book was so good that they made it into a movie starring Meryl Streep and Shirley MacLaine.